-The cross-section of the flow (shown below) shows us how water flows at different speeds, depending on how close it is to the riverbed or bank.
+The cross-section of the flow (illustrated below) shows water flows at different speeds, depending on how close it is to the riverbed or bank.
 The fastest flow will be in the centre near the surface.

-The closer the flow is to the edges, the slower it will flow due to friction with the riverbed.
+The closer the flow is to the edges, the slower it will flow due to the friction with the riverbed.
 The friction generated between the riverbanks, large objects in the water (such as people) and the main flow sends the water into a corkscrew effect.
-This pushes objects, or you, away from the bank.
+The effect is to push objects, or you, away from the bank.